tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 - Nodes SHOULD use external PSK importers {{!I-D.ietf-tls-external-psk-importer}}
 when configuring PSKs for individual TLS connections.
 - Each PSK MUST be at least 128-bits long.
-- Each PSK SHOULD be seeded from a source with at least 128-bits of entropy.

 # Privacy Properties